JAsomart/Documentation/Exchange/CalendarInfo-UserGuide.md

-# Comprehensive User Guide for Exchange Online User Calendar
+# M365 - User Guide for Outlook Calendar Usage and Best Practices

 ## Table of Contents
 1. [Event Creation and Management](#event-creation-and-management)